abideen-olawuwo/spaceshiptitanic/README.md

 Predict which passengers are transported to an alternate dimension

 *  Data

 The dataset was downloaded from Kaggle (https://www.kaggle.com/competitions/spaceship-titanic)

 *  Evaluation

+The Evaluation Metrics is based on their classification accuracy.

 * Feature